 One of the keys to solving the most complex cases of dizziness and vertigo is to gather and analyze evidence.

-Evidence in the case of vertigo is the description of symptoms and the response to treatments.
+In vertigo cases, evidence is the description of symptoms and the response to treatments.

-In order for a case of vertigo to be solved, the clues that need to be gathered include all of the following:
+In order for a case of dizziness or vertigo to be solved, the clues that need to be gathered include all of the following:

 - When did symptoms first start